27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. We Hostel Palma

-With a cozy and beautiful rooftop terrace, it will be hard to leave this hostel: We Hostel.
+With a cozy rooftop terrace, it’ll be hard to leave this hostel: We Hostel.

-Go explore Palma and make sure you go the amazing beaches near the capital.
-I marked my 2 favorite and most stunning beaches on the map below.
+Go explore Palma, and make sure you hit the amazing beaches near the capital.
+I marked my two favorites on the map below.

 Book We Hostel Palma here